PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Database-Services/copyover-process-from-prod-to-test.md

 VERY IMPORTANT!!! make sure HL7 INTERFACES are working at the end of the process!
 --

-May need to bug Terri to verify that connectivity is there before signing off on the all-clear.
+May need to bug Terri/Joy to verify that connectivity is there before signing off on the all-clear.

 1. backup test database (even if nightly backup was taken previously, just in case)